allegro/allegro.tech/_posts/2020-05-14-hexagonal-architecture-by-example.md

 It could have been difficult to grasp the difference between a traditional layered architecture and Hexagonal Architecture if the only thing your domain is responsible for is storing and fetching data from a repository.
 The same applies to understanding the reason why the domain model should be independent from the adapter model.
-Services, in which the domain model consists of only one class which is mapped 1 to 1 by an adapter dto (both classes have the same fields, they have just different names), e.g. a JPA entity, seems to present Hexagonal Architecture as an over-engineered approach, where one copies the same field values from class to class just for the sake of the pattern on its own.
+Services, in which the domain model consists of only one class mapped 1 to 1 by an adapter dto (both classes have the same fields, they have just different names), e.g. a JPA entity, seems to present Hexagonal Architecture as an over-engineered approach, where one copies the same field values from class to class just for the sake of the pattern on its own.
 ## Code examples